 ComHIP changed policy – the Ghana health authorities are working towards scaling the program to additional regions and integrating the ComHIP training curriculum and treatment guidelines into the national system.
 The evidence generated from the project demonstrates potential to save millions of lives if replicated in other countries and for other non-communicable diseases.

-FHI 360, the Ghana Health Service, Ministry of Health, London School of Hygiene & Tropical Medicine, VOTO Mobile and licenced chemical sellers.
+FHI 360, the Ghana Health Service, Ministry of Health, London School of Hygiene & Tropical Medicine, VOTO Mobile and licensed chemical sellers.